Victoria Grover – 5 nights in the Utah desert with a broken leg

 That first night in the wilderness not only passed by without incident, but Victoria actually enjoyed it, later stating in an interview:

 “And, of course, nobody’s made a fire out there in a million years, so there was lots of dead wood,” she says.
-“And I had a very nice fire, and watched the stars, and listened to coyotes, and had a nice night.
+“And I had a very nice fire and watched the stars, and listened to coyotes, and had a nice night.
 It got quite cold, but the fire was really good.
 And I kept it going all night.”

-On this one she lowered her gear as normal, then hopped down only to lose her balance and landed hard on a slanted rock.
-The fall broke her lower left leg in several places, and since she was a physicians assistant was well aware of the exact injury and just how serious it was.
+On this one, she lowered her gear as normal, then hopped down only to lose her balance and landed hard on a slanted rock.
+The fall broke her lower left leg in several places, and since she was a physician’s assistant was well aware of the exact injury and just how serious it was.

 She had now not only lost her ability to walk, but she couldn’t even stand up.
-At first she didn’t panic, thinking that there would be people out looking for her, which is when she remembered she didn’t tell a single person where she would be hiking.
+At first, she didn’t panic, thinking that there would be people out looking for her, which is when she remembered she didn’t tell a single person where she would be hiking.

 She made a splint for her leg out of a branch and began to make as much noise as she could.
-She shouted constantly in-between sessions of banging rocks together to give her voice a rest, but by late afternoon she realised that no one was going to find her.
+She shouted constantly in between sessions of banging rocks together to give her voice a rest, but by late afternoon she realised that no one was going to find her.

 She managed to shuffle towards a stream and had no choice but to spend the night there, but without the ability to walk she couldn’t gather any firewood and the only thing she had to keep her warm was a cheap poncho.
-She spent the night with the poncho wrapped over her head so she could capture some of the warmth from her breath, but this only led to her having to shake it out every few minutes and turn it inside out each time to remove the condensation that built up.
+She spent the night with the poncho wrapped over her head so she could capture some of the warmth from her breath, but this only led to her having to shake it out every few minutes and turn it inside out each time to remove the condensation build-up.

-The next morning she was sure that rescue would come soon, as she told the lodge she’d be back on Monday night, and today was Tuesday leading her to believe that a full scale search operation must have started by now.
+The next morning she was sure that rescue would come soon, as she told the lodge she’d be back on Monday night, and today was Tuesday leading her to believe that a full-scale search operation must have started by now.
 Even though she didn’t tell anyone where she’d be, she was relying on the clerk to raise the alarm, the one she asked if he could save her supper for when she returned Monday night.

 The day passed and no help came, and Victoria was forced to spend the next night by the stream, but this time shortly after dark it started to rain.
 Even though she was soaked and hungry, the thing she remembers the most about that night is the wonderful smell.
-She says how the flowers in the desert bloom at night, and only after it rains and for about 2 hours the smell was incredible.
+She says how the flowers in the desert bloom at night, and only after it rains, and for about 2 hours the smell is incredible.

 After dawn came on Thursday morning she told herself that today was the day she’d be rescued, but the day passed and even though she was making as much noise as possible all day, no one came.
 That was the first night her spirits were crushed, and she later claimed she spent the night very angry and began to shout and cry from frustration and fear.
 That night was the first time she told herself that she was going to die, one of the most important things not to tell yourself in a survival situation.